anthonywebb/homebridge-cbus/README.md

 C-Bus already provides a fully supported home automation platform.
 Hence, this project provides a bridge which 'exposes' your devices in a way that you can control then using HomeKit.

-As of now, you'll be able to control:
+`homebrige-cbus` is currently able to control and/or monitor:
-* Lightbulbs
+* lights
-* Dimmers
+* dimmers
-* Shutter Relays
+* shutter relays
-* Motion Sensors
+* motion sensors
-* Security Presence Detectors.
+* security presence detectors.

 If you need support for a new device type, feel free to open an issue, or have a go cutting code yourself.
 If you have some familiarity with [Node.js](https://nodejs.org/) you'll find it pretty straightforward.